grindlemire/since-last-merge/README.md

-# git-file-list README
+# since-last-merge README

-This is the README for your extension "git-file-list".
+This is the README for your extension "since-last-merge".
 After writing up a brief description, we recommend including the following sections.

 ## Features